heatherstock/API/README.md

 - Make very simple view files using BDD to implement the functionality of the back-end via the front-end.
 - Deploy with Heroku and mLab.

 The development of the back-end was surprisingly easy after I had spent time researching my areas of ignorance I had noted down before I started.
-I also had the benefit of learning from the mistake we made in our last project.
+I also had the benefit of learning from the mistakes we made in our last project.
 However, I could not find a simple way of test driving the development.
 Therefore I used Cypress to allow me to test drive the API from a user perspective through the browser, with the back-end already set up.

-I originally used GET, POST, PUT and DELETE HTTP methods in my routes, but soon found that PUT and DELETE are not supported by HTML, and so changed them both to POST in order of the API to work in the browser.
+I originally used GET, POST, PUT and DELETE HTTP methods in my routes, but soon found that PUT and DELETE are not supported by HTML, and so changed them both to POST in order for the API to work in the browser.
 This did not impact the functionality of the API, but I decided to make a branch here and keep the original methods intact, for clear use with Postman.

 Another change I made was in the schema, to use Date.now rather than timestamps.
 Although timestamps has an 'updatedAt' value, I decided the simplicity of Date.now matched the attributes listed in the task.

 Deploying to Heroku wasn't as easy as I was expecting.
-I put this down to lack of experience using Heroku, and also not using mLab before, to host the database.
+I put this down to lack of experience using Heroku and also never using mLab to host the database.
 For example, I spent time uninstalling and installing a downgraded version of mongodb, as much of the online literature and my error messages pointed to incompatible versions of the mongo shell and server.
 After thoroughly going through the heroku logs, I found the problem was not using `app.listen(process.env.PORT)`.
 This is an important learning curve, as it comes down to my team at Makers being so focussed on the product we were building, we didn't take the time to sit down with the person who deployed the app and ask him to share his knowledge with us.

 ### Blockers: